-To Install Bolt Assembly: The bolt assembly locks the cartridge into the chamber.
+${ m To~Install~Bolt~Assembly}$: The bolt assembly locks the cartridge into the chamber.

-2. Put the safety mechanism in the 'S' position.

-- Rotate the bolt stop counter-clockwise to the vertical position (Model 710 only).
-See Picture 8. - 4.
-Align the lugs on the bolt assembly with the receiver.
-See Picture 10. - 5.
-Slide the bolt assembly into the receiver and push all the way in. - Rotate the bolt stop clockwise until it snaps into place (horizontal) (Model 710TM only).
-See Picture 9. - 7.
-To place the bolt assembly in closed position, push the bolt handle down.
+- Point the firearm in a safe direction. - Put the safety mechanism in the 'S' position. - Align the lugs on the bolt assembly with the receiver.
+See Picture 8. - Slide the bolt assembly into the receiver and push all the way in. - To place the bolt assembly in closed position, push the bolt handle down.